flaf/miscellaneous/puppet/modules/repository/README.md

 `puppet_pinning_agent_version` and
 `puppet_pinning_server_version` parameters, the special string value `'none'` means "no pinning".
-These 3 parameters have not relevant default value (the string `'NOT-DEFINED'` and you must provide values yourself.
+These 3 parameters the default value is `undef` and you have to provide a value explicitly.
 For instance in hiera with something like that:

 ```yaml
 repository::params::puppet_collection: 'PC1'